lisaparma/FoodPoll/README.md

 # 🍽️ Food Poll

-A tiny app to stop wasting hours deciding where to go 😅🍕
+A tiny app to stop wasting hours deciding where to go to eat near _Torri di Quartesolo_ 😅🍕

 👉 **Try it here:** [https://lisaparma.github.io/FoodPoll/](https://lisaparma.github.io/FoodPoll/)

----

 ## What is this?

 A super simple app to vote on where to eat.
 No more endless debates, just tap and decide.

----

 ## How it works
 This app is designed to make group decisions easy and fun.
 Here’s how to use it in just a few steps: